Latest Information Regarding COVID-19

 Gyms and fitness centers statewide may operate at full capacity with appropriate social distancing and frequent sanitation.
 For more information, click here and here.

-Museums and libraries may open at full capacity if permitted by local government.
+Museums and libraries may operate at full capacity.
 For more information, click here and here.

 Movie Theaters, Auditoriums, Bowling Alleys, Etc.

-Movie theaters statewide - except for Palm Beach, Broward and Miami-Dade counties - can operate at 50 percent of indoor capacity.
+Movie theaters statewide can operate at full indoor capacity.
 So can concert houses, auditoriums, playhouses, bowling alleys and arcades.
 For more information, click here.

 Florida Fish and Wildlife Conservation Commission